|

 For us it does not matter if you choose English or German, but

 it should be a language that you master.
-If you think that
+If you believe that

 this is German, make sure that you use the correct translation